StackVista/stackstate-docs/stackpacks/integrations/static_health.md

 ## Overview

-The Static Health StackPack is used to visualize static health information in StackState by reading from CSV files.
+The Static Health integration is used to visualize static health information in StackState by reading from CSV files.
 The health consists of check states.

 ## Setup

-### Install
+### Prerequisites

-Install the Static Health StackPack from the StackState UI **StackPacks** &gt; **Integrations** screen.
-No additional parameters are required.
+To set up the Static Health integration you will need to have:
+ * StackState [Agent V2](/stackpacks/integrations/agent.md) installed on a machine that can connect to StackState.

 ### Configure